-Alcohol - a risk for heart disease
+Alcohol - A risk of heart disease

 Nature is less merciful with women in this respect.
-Your liver breaks down alcohol much more slowly due to hormonal reasons.
-This is why alcohol circulates longer in the body of women than men and can therefore cause more damage.
-The rule of thumb is therefore that for women, all the information on alcohol is one third lower.
-In other words, the heart-damaging effect is already evident in 4 standard drinks can have the effect of heart damage.
+Their liver degrades alcohol much slower due to hormonal reasons.
+This is why alcohol circulates longer in the body of women than men and can so cause more damage.
+The rule of the thumb is that for women, the recommended intake of alcohol is a third of that suggested for men.
+So 4 standard drinks can have the effect of heart damage.

 Store your supplies in the cellar and not in the kitchen.

 Don't leave an open wine bottle standing around, but pour the rest away from a convivial dinner.
 Otherwise, you might empty the bottle the next night.

 In many supermarkets you will find small wine bottles with 0.25 litre capacity.
 For people living alone, an alternative to the normal bottle size.